-Our bodies must replace thousands of cells that are lost every day, from areas such as the skin.
+The cells in your body have quite a short lifespan – in fact, except for things like bones and brain cells (or nerves), your body will kill off all of your cells about every 2 years.
+Our bodies must replace these lost cells to keep you alive and kicking.
 The body also needs to produce new cells, for growth and to repair wounded skin.
-Cells of large organisms like us have the ability to differentiate and become specialised according to their function.
+Cells of large organisms like us can differentiate and become specialised according to their function.

-The process with which the cells divide is called cell division and there are two types: mitosis and meiosis.
-It is all about the chromosomes in the nucleus and how they are represented in the new cells.
+The process with which the cells divide is called cell division and there are two types: mitosis and meiosis, but we will only look at mitosis in this worksheet.

-The photograph above shows a cell just before it is to be split into two daughter cells, as they are called.
-Notice how the nucleus has duplicated (doubled).
+The image above shows a cell just before it is to be split into two daughter cells, as they are called.

 The diagram below shows the stages of cells during mitosis and meiosis: